CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 ## Manual execution
-If you wish to bootstrap a Windows instance you are building directly from the AWS console, you can pass the following powershell in the User data text box in the _Advanced Details_ section of the __Step 3: Configure Instance Details__ page.
+If you wish to bootstrap a Windows instance you are building directly from the AWS console, you can pass the following PowerShell in the User data text box in the _Advanced Details_ section of the __Step 3: Configure Instance Details__ page.

 > You will _not_ be able to lookup your CrowdStrike Falcon API client ID or secret via SSM using